Coverage Policy Manual

 Regulatory Status

-Another disc arthroplasty product, the ProDisc-C® (Synthes Spine) was approved by FDA through the premarket approval process in 2007.
-As with the Prestige ST Cervical Disc, FDA approval of ProDisc-C is conditional on 7-year follow-up of the 209 subjects included in the noninferiority trial (discussed in Rationale section), 7-year follow-up of 99 continued access subjects, and a 5-year enhanced surveillance study to more fully characterize AEs when the device is used under general conditions of use.
-Post approval study reports are to be delivered to FDA annually.
+Another disc arthroplasty product, the ProDisc-C (Synthes Spine) was approved by the FDA through the premarket approval process in 2007.
+As with the Prestige ST Cervical Disc, the FDA approval of ProDisc-C was made conditional on 7-year follow-up of the 209 subjects included in the noninferiority trial (discussed in Rationale section), 7-year follow-up of 99 continued access subjects, and a 5-year enhanced surveillance study to more fully characterize adverse effects when the device is used under general conditions of use.
+The ProDisc-C Vivo is currently marketed by Centinal Spine.

 More recently, continued FDA approval requires completion of 2 post approval studies.
 One study provides extended follow-up of the premarket pivotal cohort out to 7 years.
 The second study provides 10-year enhanced surveillance of AE data.
 Continued approval is contingent on submission of annual reports, which include the number of devices sold, heterotopic ossification, device malfunction, device removal, other serious device-related complications, and analysis of all explanted discs.